 WEEKS

-C. Musical Elements Week 1
+C. Musical elements (Advanced application) Week 1

 1. Pitch Ongoing

 2. Rhythm

 3. Harmony

 4. Form

 5. Texture

 6. Tempo and dynamics

 7. Timbre

-D. Music notation Week 1
+D. Music notation (Advanced application) Week 1

 1. Reading and writing Ongoing

 a.
 Transpositions

 b.
 Multi-part

 E. Vocabulary Week 1

 1. Common Ongoing

 2. Uncommon

 F. Creating Week 19

-1. Composition
+1. Composition (using more that one voice)

 2. Improvisation

 G. Listening Week 1

-1. Compare/Contrast Ongoing
+1. Compare/contrast

-2. Analyzing
+2. Analyze

 II.
 Histo orical and Multi-Cultural: Social and Historical Influences

-of Se lected Music Week 24
+of Se elected Music

-A. Multi-cultural music contributions
+A. Multi-cultural music contributions Week 23

 1. Analyzing distinctive cultural musical idioms Ongoing

-B. Personal heritage
+В. Personal heritage

 1. Comparing individual heritages in music

 III.
-Perfo rmance
+Perfo Performances

 A. Selection of music Week 1

-B. Rehearsal techniques
+B. Rehearsal techniques Ongoing

 1. Set-up

 2. Warm-up

 3. Interpret and perform

-4. Closure and cleanup
+4. Closure and clean up

 C. Evaluation of performance Week 5

 1. Analyze and rationalize group performance Ongoing

 2. Self-analysis of performances

-TEXTS AND SUPPLEMENTAL MATERIALS
+TEXT AND SUPPLEMENTAL MATERIALS

 Textbooks are adopted on a seven-year cycle that is scheduled for all subjects, including music.
 All textbooks are reviewed by all vocal music teachers in the district.
 Each instructor may then purchase octavo music to supplement the adopted text.
-The current textbooks adopted by our district are Something to Sing About, Volume 1 and Successful Sight Singing.
+The current textbooks adopted by our district are Something to Sing About, Volume 1, and Successful Sight Singing.
 Graded choral music based on the level of ability of the singers is purchased by each instructor for source material.
 Students are encouraged to use the Internet for research and reading on assigned and enrichment projects and research.

-INSTRUCTIONAL METHODS AND STRATEGIES
+INSTRUCTION METHODS AND STRATEGIES